Wills vs. Trusts

 What rate of return should I expect from my financial advisor?

-This is also extremely dependent on your unique situation, and will likely be influenced by you and your advisor’s tolerance for risk.
+This is also highly dependent on your unique situation and will likely be influenced by your tolerance for risk and that of your advisor.
 Safer investments will yield lower returns with a higher rate of certainty, while riskier moves could produce a higher rate of return with less certainty.

 How do you know a financial advisor is good at their job?